Our Milan Tour Guide

 The city has a lot to offer that is worth to be discovered.
 During a walk, you will see all the essential highlights of Milan: the castle built by the Sforza family, the Duomo and its beautiful architecture and stained glass, the Galleria Vittoria Emanuele II, the Teatro alla Scala where the famous composer Giuseppe Verdi worked for an extended period and the Quadrilatero, the heart of Milans’ fashion culture where internationally renowned fashion designers have their shops and the romantic Brera area.

-In the 13th Century, Milan was one of the biggest cities in Europe, and since then, the city has developed itself.
+In the 13th Century, Milan was one of the biggest cities in Europe, and it has developed since then.

 Tip: Tickets to view The Last Supper are limited to 18 people every 15 minutes, so they sell out quickly.
 Check if you’re buying tickets, including the painting or the Santa Maria Delle Grazie entrance.
 The cost starts at 15 €, and booking online well in advance or considering a guided tour is best.
 Ultimately, click on the following link to see the most valuable deals.